EPA nominee Andrew Wheeler wasn't ready for the Senate's questions on climate change

 The senator challenged Wheeler on his go-to talking point that the EPA was taking action on pollution via its Affordable Clean Energy rule replacement for an Obama-era coal plant regulation and fuel efficiency standards.
 ACE doesn’t reduce carbon emissions from coal any more than market forces, and the EPA is weakening car standards and considering ending a waiver for California that implements more aggressive targets.

 These policies already didn’t come close to the reductions needed to limit warming below a disastrous 2 degrees.
 But reversing them risks even more.
-Last year, greenhouse emissions continued to rise globally, including 3.4 percent in the US.
+Last year, greenhouse emissions continued to rise globally, including by 3.4 percent in the United States.

 There was an even sharper focus on climate change than in past Trump-era EPA hearings.
 The conversation around climate change has shifted quite a bit since Wheeler last appeared before the Senate in August, a few weeks after he took the helm of the agency.
-Now Trump officials face more questions from the opposing party that dig deeper than the usual, “do you believe in climate change?”
+Now Trump officials face more questions from the opposing party that dig deeper than the usual “Do you believe in climate change?”

 The three senators who are considering presidential bids, Cory Booker of New Jersey, Sanders, and Merkley, all centered their questions around climate change.
 Since August, the issue has become a top item for the House Democratic majority, and progressives have talked of an ambitious “Green New Deal.”
 Meanwhile, the science has grown more alarming: In addition to the National Climate Assessment, an October report from the Intergovernmental Panel on Climate Change looked at the damaging effects from 1.5 degrees Celsius of warming.